replicate/replicate-python/README.md

 'canceled'
 ```

 By default, `model.predict()` uses the latest version.
+If you're running a model in production, you should pin to a particular version to ensure its API or behavior doesn't change.

 If you want to pin to a particular version, you can get a version with its ID, then call the `predict()` method on that version:

 ```
 >>> model = replicate.models.get("replicate/hello-world")